I guess the first question is: What’s a business model?!

 Now you try.

-Second: Dig Deep Into Your Own Head.
+2 – Dig Deep Into Your Own Head

 Ask yourself what you want.
 What do you want your business to accomplish for you?
 Do you want freedom?
 Do you want income?
 Do you want purpose?
 Get clear on what your business is doing for you so that you can build it to actually achieve that.
-If you want freedom, build your business to generate passive income for you, not something that you have to be there every single day showing up to ship out product to all of your customers.
+If you want freedom, build your business to generate passive income for you, not something that you have to be there every single day showing up to ship out the product to all of your customers.

-Now that you have a clear idea of what your business *is* in its core, and you’re confident that it aligns with what you want out of it, you can brainstorm ways to make it happen.
+Now that you have a clear idea of what your business *is* at its core, and you’re confident that it aligns with what you want out of it, you can brainstorm ways to make it happen.

 Yes, brainstorm.
 Think of every opportunity.
 Could you sell your service in an online course?
 Do you prefer talking with people and therefore would rather build services that are more 1-on-1?
 Virtual products?
 Physical products?